 And there aren’t many rivalries that can compare to the in-state variety, and we’re proud to unveil The Cy-Hawk Trophy, presented annually to the winner of the Iowa-Iowa State contest (and the only non-Big Ten Hawkeye Rivalry Trophy).
 Early every September the eyes of the state are focused on either Iowa City or Des Moines, where bragging rights are on the line.
 The Cy-Hawk Trophy was introduced in 1977, and though this is the 3rd version of the trophy, it does represent a rivalry that dates all the way back to 1894.
 Our version of the Cy-Hawk Trophy stand about 12 inches from the bottom of the base to the top of the football, and it tips the scales at around 4 lbs.

-The Hawkeye collection will include three trophies, all perfect for the mantle, office or wherever you display your Hawkeye pride!
-Purchasing the trophies individually would cost $273.
-Purchasing the Hawkeye Collection as a set will bring that cost down to $240.
+The Hawkeye collection will include all four trophies, all perfect for the mantle, office or wherever you display your Hawkeye pride!
+Purchasing the trophies individually would cost $358.
+Purchasing the Hawkeye Collection as a set will bring that total down to $290, a Herky-sized discount.

 One of our goals is to take care of our loyal customers first.
 If you’ve previously purchased a Hawkeye Collection (prior to the Cy-Hawk) and would like to finish off your collection please contact us ([email protected]) and we’ll send you a coupon code that will provide a discount that corresponds with the 18% discount on the entire collection.